 A woman who becomes pregnant has choices.
 If she decides to have the child she is under no legal obligation to tell the man with whom she became pregnant.
 If she seeks financial assistance from Centrelink, she may be required to provide information about the father and may be refused assistance if there are not good reasons for her not seeking child support from the child’s father (see Parental responsibilities and child support).

 For telephone support, information and referral, contact the Council of Single Mothers and their Children (see “Contacts”).

 Section 7 of the ART Act prohibits assisted reproductive treatment and section 8 of the ART Act prohibits insemination (known as “artificial insemination”) by anyone other than a doctor and for assisted reproductive treatment, in any place other than a hospital or registered clinic and providing divisions 2, 3 and 4 of the ART Act have been met.
 These requirements include consent, unlikelihood of pregnancy other than by treatment procedure, a child protection order check and counselling.
-The penalty is 480 penalty units (see “A note about penalty units”) or four years imprisonment, or both.
+The penalty is 480 penalty units (see “A note about penalty units” at the start of this book) or four years imprisonment, or both.
 Section 8 does not apply to a woman or her partner assisting in self-insemination.